mariadb-corporation/mariadb-connector-nodejs/README.md

 *boolean, default false*

 Using question mark is the recommended method, but the option "namedPlaceholders" permit using named placeholder.
-Values must then have the key corresponding to placeholder names.
+Values must contain the keys corresponding to placeholder names.

 example :
 ```javascript